Bhabesh-Rath/voice-investor-assistant/README.md

 * Ollama connection failed → Retry logic + fallback suggestion in logs
 * GPU OOM → Whisper forced to CPU; LLM quantization enforced

+## AI use disclosure
+Qwen 3.6-Plus was used for the code generation for this assignment.

 ## License & Disclaimer
 MIT License — free for assessment and educational use.